Nallantli/Sono/README.md

 While it is possible to override these methods to return values of any type, that practice may lead to some confusion (for instance, `getList` returning a `Number`).

-There is currently no draw to implement an override for the `==` operator, as the scripter may wish to compare whether two objects point to the same object in one circumstance and to establish equivalency by value in a different circumstance.
+There is currently no draw to implement an override for the `==` operator, as the user may wish to compare whether two objects point to the same object in one circumstance and to establish equivalency by value in a different circumstance.
 For that reason it is recommended to implement an `equals` method.

 An example object and its instantiation are as follows: